quizzical-spade/raspberry-craft/README.md

 Linux fits in a weird spot in the OS spectrum.
 On one hand you have Apple's macOS which aims to deliver every user a perfect experience.
 As a result, there's relatively limited customization.
 Windows is a bit more freedom of customization and control at the expense of reliability.
 I love my Windows box but there's a non-zero chance that something won't work the way it should.

 Linux, however, says screw all that.
 You have absolute and complete control over everything you want to control.
 That does mean that you can just kinda...break it, but that's worth it; anything you could break you have to do pretty intentionally.
 The downside is that to get that level of control, you have to learn the [command line](#command-line-crash-course).
+We use Linux because it's pretty light in terms of space and performance; it can run on less powerful hardware, which makes it perfect for Raspberry Pis (and older computers).
 ## Configuring the Pi
 Starting this step I assume that you have a Pi and all its parts, including a microSD running Raspbian (Raspberry Pi OS).
 Put the SD card into the Pi, connect it to a monitor, keyboard, and mouse, and power it up!
 You should be greeted by the splash screen and the setup.
 Go through the setup, but maybe save customizing everything to your liking till after the next section.